vinceskahan/v5wiki/Raspberry-Pi.md

 ##### B. Remove the fake clock

-As of Version 3.4, Weewx will not start up until the system time is later than 1 January 2000.
+As of Version 3.4, WeeWX will not start up until the system time is later than 1 January 2000.
 So, a simple solution is to remove the fake clock.
-Without the fake clock, the system time will literally start at "time zero," or unix epoch time zero, which is midnight 1-Jan-1970, preventing weewx from starting up until NTP sets the true time.
+Without the fake clock, the system time will literally start at "time zero," or unix epoch time zero, which is midnight 1-Jan-1970, preventing WeeWX from starting up until NTP sets the true time.

 To remove the fake clock: